-Students are required to attain an overall composite score from all assessment tasks equal to or greater than 50% to achieve an NGP An additional assessment will be offered to students who fail MEDIC ST 1102A/B with a composite score of 45-49%.
+Students are required to attain an overall composite score from all assessment tasks equal to or greater than 50% and pass all hurdle requirements to achieve an NGP.
+An additional assessment will be offered to students who fail MEDIC ST 1102A/B with a composite score of 45-49%.

 If a student passes the course but does not meet the hurdle requirement, the course coordinator may use their discretion to offer additional assessment.

 In addition to the above, in order to pass this course and the First Year MBBS Examination Annual Examination Part 2 course, students must obtain:• a satisfactory result in each of the components of the summative assessment in semesters 1 and 2; and• a satisfactory performance in the examinations overall

 If an overall borderline grade is achieved in the examinations, a student may be offered an opportunity to sit a Replacement/Additional Assessment examination.